“We need to stop doing these things that aren’t working.

 The success of Pauline Hanson’s One Nation at the last Federal Election in Australia and the rise of Donald Trump in the US has exercised a lot of us to consider how we can start conversations with their voters.
 What works, condemnation or engagement?
 If engagement, then how and what?

 In the context of exploring these questions, I came across a short piece in the UQ News by social psychologist, Dr Winnifred Louis.
-Dr Louis seemed to be offering the practical application we were looking for.So my climate change activist mate Mark and I headed across the river from West End to the University of Queensland to talk with Dr Louis who generously squeezed us in between teaching duties and meetings.
+Dr Louis seemed to be offering practical application.

 In her academic career, Dr Louis became interested in what leads people to get off the sidewalk into the streets, how they choose their tactics, and most importantly, how they evaluate the success of their efforts.